 Finally, the program has benefited enormously from the tremendous contributions and hard work of so many outstanding former and current residents.

-The CFPC-EM program at Calgary has a long history of offering a comprehensive curriculum in emergency medicine by an enthusiastic group of core faculty.
-The total number of residents in emergency medicine in Calgary is usually between 14 and 18; 6 CFPC-EM and 8 to 12 FRCP.
-The CFPC-EM residents benefit from a close association with the FRCP residents and the learning atmosphere is cooperative, challenging and dynamic.
-Most academic rounds are jointly held, however the two groups will separate for program specific rounds periodically.
-The curriculum is designed to maximize cooperation between the programs while ensuring the CFPC-EM residents still get exposed to all the core topics in their year.
+The CCFP-EM program at Calgary has a long history of offering a comprehensive curriculum in emergency medicine by an enthusiastic group of core faculty.
+The total number of residents in emergency medicine in Calgary is usually around 28; 8 CCFP-EM and 4 FRCP per year.
+Military / Canadian Forces candidates are considered on a year-by-year basis according to resources.
+The CCFP-EM residents benefit from a close association with the FRCP residents and the learning atmosphere is cooperative, challenging, and dynamic.
+Most academic rounds are jointly held; however, the two groups will separate for program-specific rounds periodically.
+The curriculum is designed to maximize cooperation between the programs while ensuring the CCFP-EM residents still get exposed to all the core topics in their year.
+The CCFP-EM academic curriculum includes a curated reading schedule around the Tintinalli's Emergency Medicine textbook, monthly SIM sessions, basic and advanced POCUS training leading to "Independent Practitioner" certification, monthly journal clubs, and written/oral practice exam practice delivered by experienced CCFP-EM staff.
+The Calgary Department of EM's large reservoir of nation-leading researchers and healthcare administrators also provide ample mentorship opportunities for residents to engage in the extra-clinical pursuit of their choice.
 The goal of the program is to offer excellent residents in family medicine a chance to be immersed in a comprehensive environment of emergency medicine training.
-The year is designed to allow the motivated physician to develop the skills necessary for a career in emergency medicine.
+The year is designed to allow the motivated physician to develop the skills necessary for a career in emergency medicine in any setting within Canada, from rural EDs to tertiary-care, academic urban sites.
 Most of our graduates will pursue a fulltime career in emergency medicine.
-Particular emphasis is given to development of habits suitable for lifelong learning.
-Adult Emergency Medicine rotations are held at one of two busy community hospitals and one high acuity trauma centre.
-The emergency rotations are learner focused with no service expectations.
-All sites have benefited from recent patient flow initiatives that have reduced Emergency Department overcrowding in Calgary significantly.
+Particular emphasis is given to development of habits suitable for lifelong learning, personal wellness, and extra-clinical contributions to the field of emergency medicine.
+The CCFP-EM residents complete rotations at all four academic teaching hospitals in Calgary, with a focus at the Foothills Medical Center (trauma, cardiac).
+The other three sites are: Peter Loughheed Centre (vascular), Rockyview General Hospital (urology, ophthalmology), and South Health Campus.
+Pediatric rotations take place at the Alberta Children's Hospital.

-- The Calgary Health Region has over 125 full time emergency physicians and roughly half hold the CCFP(EM) designation.
-The Calgary Health Region is the largest regionalized department of emergency medicine in Canada, with over 260,000 visits a year to the region’s three adult hospitals and one pediatric facility.
+- The Calgary Zone Emergency Department has over 200 full-time emergency physicians and roughly half hold the CCFP(EM) designation.
+The Calgary Zone ED is the largest regionalized department of emergency medicine in Canada, with nearly 300,000 visits a year to the region’s four adult hospitals and one pediatric facility.

 - The toxicology referral service (PADIS) for all of Alberta, Saskatchewan and parts of Northern Canada, is located at Foothills Medical Centre.
 We have three board certified toxicologists who are formally involved in clinical and didactic teaching of toxicology.